 You will need to manage separate bills and due dates

 Some insurance companies may not give you an option when it comes to insuring your vehicles on one policy or separate ones.
 If you are unsure of how to cover your additional vehicle, call your company or agent to discuss your options.

 Does adding a car to my policy affect my rate?

 Adding an additional vehicle to your existing auto policy will likely increase your premium.

 Fortunately, most insurance companies provide a multi-car discount which can help offset the cost of adding another vehicle.
 To make sure you are getting the best car insurance rates, shop around for multi-car coverage to compare quotes.

 How to choose coverages when adding a car

 The first step to choosing coverage for your additional car is to decide whether you need minimum coverage insurance or full coverage insurance.
 Most states require a minimum amount of liability insurance in order to legally drive.

 Liability insurance will not pay for damages to your vehicle; you will need full coverage for that.
-Full coverage insurance includes liability and adds comprehensive and collision insurance, which may pay for damages to your own car.
+Full coverage insurance includes liability plus comprehensive and collision insurance, which pays for damages to your own vehicle.
 Collision insurance covers damages to your vehicle from collisions, such as with another vehicle or an object.
 Comprehensive coverage pays for damages from weather, theft, fire, vandalism or striking an animal.
 If you have a loan or lease on your vehicle, you will likely be required to carry full coverage.

 Frequently asked questions